colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 $ fusemount -u ntfs_mnt
 ```

-This suggests one of two things:

- 1. This is an actual technical limitation of NTFS, or
- 2. `ntfs-3g` decided to maintain compatibility with the Microsoft implementation

-Either way, at least we know that somewhere in some actually accessible code, there is an explanation for this weirdness.

-I tried changing the cluster size and increasing the size of the MFT zone.
-However, neither of these seemed to change anything--the results were exactly the same.
-So it's not something that varies per-system.
+While I still couldn't be sure whether it was a compatibility hack or a pure technical limitation, at least I had an easier way of iterating on theories.

+I looked into the options for `mkfs.ntfs` to see what filesystem attributes I could tweak.
+The most compelling things to try were changing the cluster size and increasing the disk space allocated for the MFT.
+But neither changed the output.

+I began the onerous process of looking through the `ntfs-3g` source.
+But I didn't really know where to begin.

 ## A clue

-I decided I might as well check the system logs for any hints as to what `ntfs-3g` was doing.
-A quick `journalctl` later, and...
+I noticed that throughout the code, errors actually got output to the system log.
+Maybe that could point me in the right direction.
+Lo and behold...

 ```
 Too large attrlist (262208): Numerical result out of range